hypernumbers/hypernumbers-manual/contents/indepth/making-pages-from-templates.rst

 Templating Buttons
 ------------------

-To harness of the full power of templates in web-based applications, a special template function can be used.
+To harness of the full power of templates in web-based applications, a special template function `create.button`_ can be used.

 The ``=create.button(...)`` function can be used on any wikipage or webpage to instantiate a template as a new page in a specific location within an applications’s page structure.